Navjyotsohal/Cybersecurity-Projects/README.md

 - Create the virtual machine, configure the new ELK VM to connect through your Jump-Box using Docker attatched to the Ansible container, and add peering to your other virtual network connected to the webservers.
 - Add ELK to the Ansible hosts file and create a new Ansible playbook to use for your new ELK VM.
+- Become root
+- install Python
+- increase virtual memory
-- The playbook will download and install Docker on your ELK VM, you then need to download and run the ELK container.
+- install Docker Modules.
+The playbook will download and install Docker on your ELK VM, you then need to download and run the ELK container.
+- download and lunch a docker elk container
+- Define communication ports that ELK runs on
--You then need to configure the ELK security group to allow traffic over port 5601 from the workstation.
+- You then need to configure the ELK security group to allow traffic over port 5601 from the workstation.
--Verify that you can load the ELK stack server from your browser at `http://[your.VM.IP]:5601/app/kibana`.
+- Verify that you can load the ELK stack server from your browser at `http://[your.VM.IP]:5601/app/kibana`.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.